 I made some additional tweaks to

-nebirhos and adjusted it to my liking, since I don’t need to see my user name or the name of my computer next to the arrow all the time.
+nebirhos and adjusted it to my liking, since I don’t need to see, e.g., the Ruby version next to the arrow all the time.
 To modify a theme, you can either open its folder with

 and search for the theme in the Finder, or alternatively open the theme directly if you know its name:

 Beware that these “themes”—despite their name—modify only the appearance of the prompt, i.e., the fat arrow at the beginning of each line or the name of the current branch but not the background color of the terminal etc. A color scheme is what you’re looking for if you want to change the background color (more on that in the next section).

 As you can see, you can use

 zsh with Terminal.app too; none of the changes so far had to do anything with iTerm.
 But I recommend using it instead of Apple’s Terminal.app, nevertheless, since its far more customizable.
 You can install it with this command:

 You can find many pretty color schemes for iTerm here.
 One of my favorites is Whimsy.
 Other popular color schemes include Gruvbox, Dracula, Nord, and Everforest which you’d have to download from here.
 You can either download the whole folder as a zip-file or take the shortcut and download the mentioned scheme directly via

 curl to your Downloads folder.

 cd ~/Downloads; curl -O https://raw.githubusercontent.com/mbadolato/iTerm2-Color-Schemes/master/schemes/Whimsy.itermcolors